Best Legal Document AI Tools for Cited Review

 Legal document AI is not one product category.
 The same query can mean a guided document generator, a contract reviewer, or a consumer document explainer.
 It can also mean a legal research assistant or a workspace for checking source evidence.
 If the source files are PDF-heavy but not legal-specific, start with the broader chat with PDF workflow.

-The safest choice starts with the document job.
-Use a drafting tool when you need a first version of a form or letter.
-Use a review tool when you need issues, clauses, and risks surfaced for inspection.
-Use Atlas when the legal document is source material you need to question, compare, and verify against cited passages.
+Start with the job.
+Use a drafting tool for the first version of a form or letter.
+Use a review tool to find clauses and risks.
+Use Atlas to ask questions about source files and check the cited passages.

 Quick answer